Generative Multi-Label Zero-Shot Learning: Generative Multi-Label Zero-Shot Learning

 In attribute-level fusion (ALF) approach, a global image-level embedding vector is obtained from a set of class-specific embedding vectors that correspond to multiple labels in the image.
 The image-level embedding represents the global description of the positive labels in an image.
 The global embedding $e_\mu$ is obtained by averaging the individual class embeddings $e(y)$.
 This embedding $e_\mu$ is then input to the generator $G^a$ along with the noise $z$ for synthesizing the feature $\tilde{x}^a$.
 The attribute-level fusion is then given by

-Fig.~\ref{fig:caf_fuse} shows the feature generation of $\tilde{x}^a$ from the global embedding $e_\mu$.~The generator $G^a$ in ALF performs global image-level feature generation, thereby capturing label dependencies (correlations among labels) in an image.
-However, such a feature generation from the global embedding $\tilde{x}^a$ has lower class-specific discriminability since it does not explicitly encode discriminative information with respect to individual classes.
+Fig.~\ref{fig:caf_fuse}(a) shows the feature synthesis of $\tilde{x}^a$ from the embedding $e_\mu$.~The generator $G^a$ in ALF performs global image-level feature generation, thereby capturing label dependencies (correlations among labels) in an image.
+However, such a generation from the global embedding has lower class-specific discriminability since it does not explicitly encode discriminative information w.r.t individual classes.